rob-mur/thumb-touch/Readme.md

 # Thumb Touch

 This is a basic library for handling touch input for a landscape "two thumb" use case.
-The library provides a control node "Thumb Touch" which should be position using the "Full Rect" layout.
-Then, each side of the screen will handle input for the respective thumb.
+Each side of the screen will handle input for the respective thumb which comes in the form of both an invisible joystick direction and various signals for taps and gestures.

 ## Usage
-The library provides the following outputs (note that each one comes with a left_ and right_ version):
+The library provides a control node "Thumb Touch" which should be position using the "Full Rect" layout.
+The following outputs are then provided (note that each one comes with a left_ and right_ version):

  - **joystick:** a normalized Vector2 of the current direction if the thumb is acting as a joystick i.e.being held on the screen, with the original touch location being the center of the joystick
  - **Signals:** tap, double_tap, swipe_up, swipe_down, swipe_left, swipe_right